The following courses are highly recommended for all BRIDGE positions:

 The Student Academic Achievement Coordinator will provide resources and develop and coordinate retention programs and strategies in the following areas:

-• Life After College Success: Co-hosting a Pathway to Graduate School workshop with the SRRC’s GAAAP, BRIDGE alumni and/or Fil Am graduate/professional school students; Serving as a resource for peers by hosting mock interviews; organizing & collaborating with the Fil-Grad Coordinators to host a workshop for graduating seniors.
+Life After College Success: Co-hosting a Pathway to Graduate School workshop with the SRRC’s GAAAP, BRIDGE alumni and/or graduate/professional school students, including Pilipinx/Pilipinx-American students; Serving as a resource for peers by hosting mock interviews; organizing & collaborating with the Fil-Grad Coordinators to host a workshop for graduating seniors.

-• Maintain relationships with other resources on campus such as Asian American Studies, CCC API coordinators, APATH, LGBTQIARC, WRRC, EOP, the API Retention Committee, etc.
+Maintain relationships with other resources on campus such as Asian American Studies, CCC API coordinators, Lotus Mana Center, LGBTQIARC, WRRC, EOP, the API Retention Committee, etc.

-• Stay informed and connected with the Pilipinx-American community at large to guide programming efforts.
+Stay informed and connected with the Pilipinx-American community and broader UC Davis student communities to guide programming efforts.

 All staff will be responsible for:

-• Attending SRRC Spring Class and SRRC Summer Formation.
+Actively participating in and contributing to SRRC Spring Class and SRRC Summer Formation

-• Attending weekly staff meeting, weekly or bi-weekly one-on-ones with your Student Director, SRRC In-Service, and any meeting depending on your position.
+Actively participating in and contributing to weekly staff meetings, weekly or bi-weekly one-on-ones with your student director AND the Community Advisor, SRRC In Service, and any meeting depending on your position.

-• Ensuring that activities/events are catered to serve Filipino/a/x and Pilipinx/Pilipinx-Americans.
+Ensuring that activities/events are catered to serve the BRIDGE student community and all UC Davis students.

 Note: All position descriptions are subject to change.